Adapted from The Elijah Blessing: An Undivided Heart

 Ahab and Jezebel, the two-headed snake

 When you set your heart to follow God fully – to stand before his face, to live in his presence with a heart wholly his – hell sets itself to stop you.
 That’s not surprising.
-What can totally surprise you are the tactics hell uses to shut you down.
+What can shock you are the tactics hell uses to shut you down.

 In places and eras where God’s people insist on trying to go God’s way and our own way, one of hell’s favorite tactics is to unleash the two-headed snake.
 The same evil that worked through Ahab and Jezebel still has power to deceive and destroy.
 We tend not to recognize it – and so to be decimated by it – because we believe our own myths:

-- We think our church culture worships Jesus only, when instead we’ve halted between two opinions for generations.
+- We think our church culture worships Jesus only, when instead we’ve halted between two opinions for a very long time.

 - We think we know how Jezebel and Ahab work, when instead we’ve been misled.

-- We think that if we follow Christ and keep our heads down, Ahab and Jezebel will leave us alone.
+- We think that if we follow Christ and keep our heads down, evil will leave us alone.

 Myth 1